STDs/STIs pose special risks for pregnant women and their infants.

 - Low birth weight

 - Birth defects, including blindness, deafness, bone deformities, and intellectual disability

 - Illness in the newborn period (first month of life)

 - Newborn death

-STDs/STIs are particularly concerning during pregnancy and pose significant health risks to unborn infants:
+STDs/STIs are of special concern during pregnancy and pose significant health risks to unborn infants:

-- HIV.
+- HIV/AIDS.
 HIV can be passed from mother to infant during pregnancy before birth, at the time of delivery, or after birth during breastfeeding.3

 - Gonorrhea.
 If a pregnant woman has a gonorrheal infection, she may give the infection to her infant as the infant passes through the birth canal during delivery.
 This infection in an infant can cause eye infections, pneumonia, or infections of the joints or blood.
 Treating gonorrhea as soon as it is detected in pregnant women will reduce the risk of transmission.2

 - Chlamydia.
 Similar to a gonorrheal infection, a chlamydial infection at the time of delivery can lead to eye infections or pneumonia in the infant.4 However, chlamydial infection during pregnancy also has been associated with an increased risk of preterm birth and its complications.5